scottcarver/xx-styled/README.md

 # Styled Areas - Gutenberg Block
-"*Styled Areas*" is a WordPress Plugin which provides the user with an alternative visual-editing interface for creating color themes inside of a WP website using a new Block and Posttype.
+"*Styled Areas*" is a WordPress Plugin which provides the user with an alternative visual-editing interface for creating color-themes inside of a WP website using a new *Block* and *Posttype*.

 ![Screenshot of Styled Areas interface](src/library/img/styled-controlswithpreview.jpg)